pkardas/notes/books/pragmatic-programmer.md

     2. Never trust data from an external entity, always sanitize it before passing it on to a database, view rendering, or other processing.
     3. Unauthenticated services are an attack vector.
 Any user anywhere in the world cal call unauthenticated services.
-    4. Keep the number of authenticated users at an absolute minimum.Cull unused, old, or outdated users and services.
+    4. Keep the number of authenticated users at an absolute minimum.
+Cull unused, old, or outdated users and services.
        If an account with development services is compromised, your entire product is compromised.
     5. Don't give too much information about an error in the response.
 2. Principle of Least Privilege - Every program and every privileged user of the system should operate using the least